BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Hadhafang** `ACTIVE`

-Elven [hand-and-a-half weapon][Hand-and-a-half Weapon], Elrond gains a bonus of +1 To Wound when making Strikes again a Spirit model.
+This is a Unique Elven [hand-and-a-half weapon][Hand-and-a-half Weapon].
+Additionally, a model wielding Hadhafang gains a bonus of +1 To Wound when making Strikes against a Spirit model.

 - **Vilya** `PASSIVE`

-Elrond may re-roll any failed Fate points.
+This is a Unique piece of Wargear.
+Elrond may re-roll any failed Fate rolls.

 - **Lord of the West** `ACTIVE`

-May re-roll a single D6 in the Duel roll, as well as a single D6 in To Wound rolls when making Strikes.
+This model may re-roll a single D6 when making a Duel Roll.
+Additionally, they may re-roll a single D6 when rolling To Wound when making Strikes.

 - **Foresight of the Eldar** `PASSIVE`

-At the start of the game before deployment, Elrond gains D6 Foresight points.
-As long as he is alive, Elrond can spend these points to increase his controlling player's Priority roll by 1 for each point spent, to a maximum of 6.
+At the start of the game, before either side deploys, roll a D6 and make a note of the result - this is the number of Foresight Points that Elrond has for the battle.
+During the roll for Priority, so long as he is alive and on the battlefield, Elrond can spend these Foresight Points to increase the roll on his controlling player's roll for Priority.
+For each Foresight Point spent, increase the dice roll by 1, to a maximum of 6.

 </div>